elij35/dungeon-crawler/README.md

 - Z = When on top of coin picks coin up

 ### Map information
-- 'C' = Coins
+- C = Coins that can be collected
-- 'D' = End goal for the game
+- D = Completing the game
-- 'M' = Monsters (these can move in advanced mode)
+- M = Monsters (these can move in advanced mode)
-- '#' = The boundary of the game
+- # = The boundary of the game

 ## The goal of the game
 The goal is to collect all the coins and reach the D on the map to finish the game

 ## Advanced features